World's Best TV Drama Film - Nirvana in Fire Review

 Apparently I am not the only one who thinks highly of Nirvana in Fire; it has won a very long list of top national and international awards: I counted 55 from the short list, plus numerous additional nominations.

 Nirvana in Fire can be watched through Viki.com.
 I did attempt to find the DVDs to purchase, but I was unable to find legitimate DVDs for sale.
-If anyone knows of where I can buy the authorized DVD series with English subtitles, please let me know, and I would be very happy to place a link here to the seller's website.
+If anyone knows of where I can buy the authorized DVD series with English subtitles, please let me know.